Time and the Trickster

 "Someone who will use this if she is not obeyed."
 Rose smirked.
 "You will obey me.
 Drop the gun."

-"Don't flatter yourself," Rose said.
+"Don't flatter yourself," Rose retorted.
 "You're not as intelligent as you like to think."
 Rose shifted backwards just enough to grab her coat from the table.
 She didn't bother trying to put it on, but instead clutched it to her chest.
-"I'm going to move slightly and if you value your current incarnation then you should too."
+"I'm going to move and if you value your current incarnation then you should too."

 "And what are you going to do with me?"
 The Master questioned.

 "Nothing," Rose answered.
 "Once I find what I'm looking for I'll depart and you're free to leave."